franciscolinan/Battlefiel-4-hack/README.md

 # Battlefiel 4 hack
 BF4 simple hack with enemy tracking

-Offsets need to be updated
+Offsets need to be outdated.
+The cheat will not work and it's not intended to do so.

-TODO: add anti-screenshot
+**For educational purposes only**